mikeal200/MoodyBluez/README.md

 ### Example

-**Given**: The application will be able to record and show users' mood tendency
+**Given**: The application will be able to record and show users' mood tendency.

 **When**:
 a.
 The user get into the calendar page from the dashboard;